Scenario Planning

 - Senior developer comparator: in the US, loaded hourly cost typically lands at $130–$245 per hour (base $110–$175 plus 20–40% loaded for benefits, taxes, overhead).
 In Western Europe the equivalent runs €100–€150 fully loaded; in CEE roughly half that.
 Per 8-hour day, that’s $1,000–$2,000 US / €800–€1,200 Western EU.

-The raw ratio, before any overhead, is striking: an autonomous Opus 4.7 hour costs roughly 15–30× less than the senior US developer hour it would replace; an autonomous Sonnet 4.6 hour costs roughly 60–100× less.
+The raw ratio, before any overhead, is striking: an autonomous Opus 4.7 hour costs roughly 15–30× less than the senior US developer hour it would replace; an autonomous Sonnet 4.6 hour costs roughly 30–50× less; even a Fable 5 hour, the most expensive agent-hour on the market, comes in roughly 8–15× below the human comparator.
 Most observers stop here, get excited, and reach the wrong conclusion.
 The honest number adds review and retry overhead: every autonomous hour today realistically needs roughly 20–40 minutes of human supervision, evaluation runs, and retry cycles before the work ships.
 That overhead compresses the effective gap into something more like 3–10× cheaper for the right workflow, and to break-even or worse for workflows where the model still gets stuck.

 Section 2 explains why the underlying token gap closes faster than people expect: frontier-equivalent inference costs fell ~99% in two years and the April 2026 open-weight wave (DeepSeek V4-Pro at $0.28/$2.48 per MTok) is another factor of 10 below paid frontier.
 The crossover for any specific workflow depends mostly on two things: how much human supervision overhead it still needs, and what the loaded-cost comparator actually is in your geography.
 Pick one workflow your team actually does.
 Estimate both numbers.
 Track the ratio quarterly.
 That ratio, more than any benchmark, will tell you when displacement becomes economic.